-The criminalisation has been a subject of judicial scrutiny in different jurisdictions.
-There is an entire body of case law, and what follows here is a bare listing.
-The European Court of Human Rights and the United Nations Human Rights Committee have both held, in different cases, that the criminalisation is a violation of the right to privacy (Dudgeon v United Kingdom (1981); Norris v Ireland (1988); Modinos v.
-Cyprus (1993); Toonen v Australia (1994)).
-The US Supreme Court held the criminalisation to be in breach of personal liberty (Lawrence v Texas 2003).
-The Constitutional Court of South Africa ruled that such laws are in violation of the rights to privacy, equality, and human dignity (National Coalition for Gay and Lesbian Equality v The Minister of Justice 1999).
-The High Court of Fiji held the criminalisation to be unconstitutional (McCoskar v The State 2005).
-The most recent addition to this listing of judicial decriminalisations is the Delhi High Court ruling (Naz Foundation v NCT Delhi 2009) - more about that follows later in the essay.
+Criminalisation has been subject to judicial scrutiny in different jurisdictions.
+Out of the entire body of case law, the bare bones are outlined here.
+The European Court of Human Rights and the United Nations Human Rights Committee (UNHRC) have both held, in different cases, that criminalisation is a violation of the right to privacy (Dudgeon v.
+United Kingdom (1981); Norris v.
+Ireland (1988); Modinos v.
+Cyprus (1993); Toonen v.
+Australia (1994)).
+The US Supreme Court held criminalisation to be in breach of personal liberty (Lawrence v.
+Texas 2003).
+The Constitutional Court of South Africa ruled that such laws are in violation of the rights to privacy, equality, and human dignity (National Coalition for Gay and Lesbian Equality v.
+The Minister of Justice 1999).
+The High Court of Fiji held the criminalisation to be unconstitutional (McCoskar v.
+The State 2005).
+The most recent addition to this listing of judicial decriminalisations is the Delhi High Court ruling (Naz 2009) to be outlined later in the chapter.

 The judicial scrutiny has not always yielded similar outcomes.
-In contrast to the list above, there are cases that have rejected the idea of decriminalisation.
-The Supreme Court of Zimbabwe, for example, rejected an application of the right to equality and chose to retain the criminalisation (Banana v The State 2000, cited in Quansah 2004, pp. 213-14).
-Also, the Court of Appeals in Botswana chose to retain the criminalisation on the grounds of public morality (Utjiwa Kanane v The State, 2003 cited in Quansah 2004 pp. 202-206).
+In contrast to the list above, some cases have rejected the idea of decriminalisation.
+The Supreme Court of Zimbabwe, for example, rejected an application of the right to equality and chose to retain criminalisation (Banana v.
+The State 2000, cited in Quansah 2004, pp. 213-14).
+Also, the Court of Appeals in Botswana chose to retain criminalisation on the grounds of public morality (Utjiwa Kanane v.
+The State, 2003, cited in Quansah 2004 pp. 202-6).
 Judicial application of human rights on the subject is thus scattered and varied.

-More recently a number of international initiatives have sought to apply human rights to this criminalisation.
-In response to well-documented patterns of abuse, a distinguished group of international human rights experts met in Yogyakarta, Indonesia in 2006.
-The result was the Yogyakarta Principles: a guide to human rights and their application to sexual orientation and gender identity.
+More recently, a number of international initiatives have sought to apply human rights to this criminalisation.
+In response to well-documented patterns of abuse, a distinguished group of international human rights experts met in Yogyakarta, Indonesia in 2006, resulting in the Yogyakarta Principles: a guide to human rights and their application to sexual orientation and gender identity.
 Principle 6, the right to privacy, calls for the repeal of 'all laws that criminalise consensual sexual activity among persons of the same sex who are over the age of consent' (Yogyakarta Principles 2006).
-There are also state initiatives that have international bearings.
+There are also state initiatives with international bearings.
 The British Foreign Office Minister Ian McCartney affirmed 'Britain's commitment to the universal decriminalisation of homosexuality' (Morning Star 2007).
 Foreign and Commonwealth Office (FCO) of the UK has since had an 'LGBT programme' and an 'LGBT toolkit' (FCO n.d.).
-In 2008 a Core Group of States (Argentina, Brazil, Croatia, France, Gabon, Japan, the Netherlands and Norway) presented a statement on behalf of 66 States in the UN General Assembly calling for an end to discrimination based on sexual orientation and gender identity (ARC International 2009).
-In 2010 the United Nations Committee on the Elimination of Discrimination Against Women adopted a General Recommendation that referred to sexual orientation (UN CEDAW 2010, para 18, p.
+In 2008, a Core Group of States (Argentina, Brazil, Croatia, France, Gabon, Japan, the Netherlands and Norway) presented a statement on behalf of 66 States in the UN General Assembly calling for an end to discrimination based on sexual orientation and gender identity (ARC International 2009).
+In 2010, the United Nations Committee on the Elimination of Discrimination Against Women adopted a General Recommendation that referred to sexual orientation (UN CEDAW 2010, para.
+18, p.
 4).
-In 2011 the UN Human Rights Council passed a historic resolution on sexual orientation and gender identity and discriminatory laws and practices and acts of violence (UN OHCHR 2011).
+In 2011, the UN Human Rights Council passed a historic resolution on sexual orientation and gender identity and discriminatory laws and practices and acts of violence (UN OHCHR 2011).
 Application of human rights in this area internationally has thus widened and continues to grow.